Skip to content

 SPCA recommends pre-pubertal desexing - that is desexing before the animal reaches puberty and is able to reproduce.
 We recommend that all companion animals are desexed as early as possible in accordance with veterinary advice.

-Cats can enter puberty as early as three months of age.
+Cats can enter puberty as early as 3.5 months of age.
 It is normal for SPCA, and animal welfare organisations in other countries, to desex healthy kittens as soon as they reach eight weeks old and are at least 1kg in body weight.
 It is associated with faster surgical times, fewer complications, and reduced recovery time.

 Each vet clinic will be able discuss their individual processes and desexing requirements (including minimum age and weight), and answer any questions you may have.